WHAT’S IN THIS REVIEW?

 We analyzed exactly what protocols and encryption standards it operates under and noticed some red flags worth pointing out.
 Mainly, users are limited to a single protocol when they download the app, yet the protocol you have varies depending on whether you’re connecting via an Android, iOS, macOS, or Windows device.

 Here are the main components of AVG Secure VPN’s encryption and security practices:

-DNS data-leak prevention with a “kill switch”
+DNS data-leak prevention with a kill switch

 Finally, we appreciate that it has state-of-the-art encryption.
 That encryption meets federal government requirements for the protection of health and financial security data.
-OpenVPN protocol provides a popular, blazing fast VPN connection.
-AVG Secure VPNs employ the OpenVPN protocol for Windows, but it uses a less secure and robust protocol for Mac and mobile devices.
+AVG Secure VPN employs the OpenVPN protocol for Windows, but it uses less secure and robust protocols for Android, iOS, and macOS devices.

 Our bottom line: AVG Secure VPN does what a VPN has to do to provide online security.
 It does not, however, offer anything special for how long its subscriptions are.
 Its logging problems and few payment options, along with its lack of additional security features make AVG Secure VPN weaker than these feature-packed VPNs available.